5 recommended government initiatives to help businesses during coronavirus

 As a local business respected by our clients, we are here to support the community during this tough time and provide any advice needed.
 We are offering telephone and video consultations.

 As TaxAssist Accountants is such a large establishment, we can benefit from a pool of expertise and knowledge which we share frequently on our website.
-Our dedicated coronavirus advice and resource page is particularly useful.
+Our dedicated coronavirus advice and resource page is particularly useful at this time.

 It’s important that businesses focus first and foremost on survival – this could mean adapting to meet the changing needs of their customers or taking advantage of the above measures if necessary – and then turn their heads to being proactive about the future.